Prince Maurice of Battenberg: Later life

 Maurice attended Wellington College and was a member of Benson House.
-Prince Maurice was made a Freemason in the Old Wellingtonian Lodge No. 3404 (the Lodge of the Old Wellingtonians) on 21 June 1912 and was installed Master of the Twelve Brothers Lodge, No. 785 Southampton on 22 April 1914.
+Maurice was made a Freemason in the Old Wellingtonian Lodge No. 3404 (the Lodge of the Old Wellingtonians) on 21 June 1912 and was installed Master of the Twelve Brothers Lodge, No. 785 Southampton on 22 April 1914.

-The Prince served in World War I as a Lieutenant in the King's Royal Rifle Corps, and was killed in action at Zonnebeke, in the Ypres Salient, on 27 October 1914.
+After attending the Royal Military College, Sandhurst, Maurice was commissioned as a second lieutenant in the King's Royal Rifle Corps on 4 March 1911.
+He was promoted to lieutenant effective from 13 February 1914.
+He served in World War I, and was killed in action at Zonnebeke, in the Ypres Salient, on 27 October 1914.

-The 1st Battalion war diary states, "During the advance eastwards from the ridge the battalion came under terrific shell fire as well as rifle fire… Poor [Prince] Maurice was killed outright just on top of the ridge."
+The 1st Battalion war diary states "During the advance eastwards from the ridge the battalion came under terrific shell fire as well as rifle fire...
+Poor [Prince] Maurice was killed outright just on top of the ridge."

-Word of the prince's death was passed to Brigadier-General Fanshawe, commander of the 6th Infantry Brigade.
-He in turn passed the news to 2nd Division Commander Major-General CC Munro.
+Word of the Maurice's death was passed to Brigadier-General Fanshawe, commander of the 6th Infantry Brigade.
+He in turn passed the news to 2nd Division Commander Major-General Sir Charles Munro.
 Munro spoke with the Brigadier at 23.30 before informing 1st Army Corps Commander Lieutenant-General Douglas Haig.
-Haig was sent the message that the prince "was killed by a shell whilst gallantly leading his company forward to attack across a ridge, east of Zonnebeke".
+Haig was sent the message that he "was killed by a shell whilst gallantly leading his company forward to attack across a ridge, east of Zonnebeke".
 Haig shared the news with GHQ at 7.00 the next morning.
 He said, "By the death of H.H.
 Prince Maurice of Battenberg the Army loses a most gallant and valuable officer.
 In peace and war he has done his duty to King and Country".
 The final word was sent to the War Office by Sir John French, commander of the British Expeditionary Force, "with deep regret".

 His mother, Princess Beatrice, declined the offer of Lord Kitchener to have her son's body repatriated.
 He is buried in Ypres Town Cemetery.
 The battalion war diary notes that his funeral took place on 31 October 1914 and records that, "Denison, Gough, the Sgt Major, Sgt O'Leary and a few others went down to poor Maurice's funeral in Ypres".
 His mother strove for some years to commission a personal memorial for his grave, but her efforts were thwarted by the official policy of marking all burials in a uniform manner, and he is therefore commemorated by a standard Imperial War Graves Commission headstone.
 It bears the inscription: GRANT HIM WITH ALL THY FAITHFUL SERVANTS A PLACE OF REFRESHMENT AND PEACE.
 His estate was valued at £3,147 in 1917 (or £152,400 in 2022 when adjusted for inflation).

 A memorial tablet to him and his brother Leopold is in Winchester Cathedral.